ComNets-Bremen/OPS/README.md

 ![simulator controls](res/images/simulator-controls.png "Simulator Controls")

-As indicated, there are many sample .ini file available in the simulations folder.
+As indicated, there are many sample `.ini` files available in the `simulations` folder.
 Details of these files are given in the [SAMPLEINI File](./res/info/SAMPLEINI.md).